equinor/flownet/docs/configuration_file.rst

 stddev
   The standard deviation of the prior probability distributions

-Their usage will be the same for all model parameters, except for when using the interpolation option for relative permeability.
+Their usage will be the same for all the required model parameters, except for when using the interpolation option for relative permeability.
 In that case min, base, and max will have a different meaning, which will be described in more detail later.
 There is also an additional keyword *low_optimistic* which only is meaningful to define when using the interpolation option for relative permeability.

 The table below describes the available prior probability distributions, and how they should be defined in the FlowNet config yaml.
 If one choice of probability distribution